flyingzebra/EurorackSoundbar/README.md

 3) Design a soundbar including a standardised built-in space for replacable electronics : A Eurorack Soundbar as it were!

 # Furniture requirements
-1) Elegant & aesthetic, fitting ones living room after all.
+1) Elegant & aesthetic, fitting ones living room
 2) Sturdy enough to carry 50Kg=110lbs
 4) Providing maximum leg space horizontally and vertically
 5) Height-adjustable to some extent